Anchor PDAs and Accounts

 During account validation, Anchor will derive a PDA using the seeds specified in

-constraint and verify that the account passed into the instruction
+the seeds constraint and verify that the account passed into the instruction

-matches the PDA found using the specified seeds
+matches the PDA found using the specified seeds.

-constraint is included without specifying a specific bump,
+When the bump constraint is included without specifying a specific bump,

 Anchor will default to using the canonical bump (the first bump that results in